riadjoseph/royal-giraffe/src/pages/faq.md

           that is not a guarantee).

           For a brand new website, with little content, it can take longer.

           The better you plan from the start, the easier the task.

           In a nutshell :

-          *   One size does NOT fit all.
+          *   One size does not fit all.

           *   A typical scenario : Planning it takes 1-4 weeks, implementing the first batch of enhancements (Urgent and important) takes 2-4 weeks,